msbb/electric-expressvpn/README.md

 # Electric ExpressVPN

-Electric ExpressVPN is an ExpressVPN client for linux made using Angular and Electron, based on the [angular-electron](https://github.com/maximegris/angular-electron) boilerplate.
+Electric ExpressVPN is an ExpressVPN client for Linux made using Angular and Electron, based on the [angular-electron](https://github.com/maximegris/angular-electron) boilerplate.

 ## Features
 - Compact resizable window